LighT-chenml/VineCache/README.md

 # VineCache
 This is an open source repository for our paper

-> **Taming the All-or-Nothing Property in Recommendation Inference with Adaptive and Group-Aware Embedding Caching**
+> ** Adaptive and Group-Aware Embedding Caching for Efficient Deep Recommendation Inference**
 >

 ## Brief Introduction